 The College of Engineering cost-shares a pool of COMSOL Multiphysics licenses for research use, administered by CAEN.
 Since this COMSOL research license pool is NOT a site license, a cost-sharing program has been set up, meaning Engineering faculty and their research groups which heavily use the licenses are charged for the portion of their usage:

-- Research groups are charged $1,000 for each 2,500 hours of COMSOL shared research license usage within a calendar year, beginning on March 1.
+- Groups are charged $1,000 for each additional 2,500 hours of COMSOL shared research license usage within a year, beginning on March 1.

 - U-M shortcodes are used to pay for the program, and must include a College of Engineering department ID.